Tutorials

 a specific material.

-The cell’s technological geometry is declared as follows:
+The cell’s technological geometry is built from a hexagonal cell with specified

 radii = [0.25, 0.4, 0.6]

-Fig. 22 Hexagonal cell’s technological geometry built by adding three circular regions.
+# Build the cell's geometry layout by adding three circular regions from

 )

-# Show the regions by applying a color map
+# Show the regions according to the 'MATERIAL' colour map

 cell.show(PropertyType.MATERIAL)